raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Go to the `set pen color to`{:class="block3extensions"} block and click on the colour for each resource, to change its colour.
+Go to the `set pen color to`{:class="block3extensions"} block and click on the colour for each resource, changing them to your choice of colours.

 ![image of how to change pen colour](images/how-to-change-pen-colour.png)